carpentries-incubator/geospatial-python/_episodes/08-raster-multi-band.md

 > 1. Load the multi-band raster into Python and view the file's attributes.
 Are there `NoData` values assigned for this file?
 (Hint: this value is sometimes called `__FillValue`)
 > 2. If so, what is the `NoData` value?
 > 3. How many bands does this raster have?
-> 4. Plot the raster as a true-color image.
+> 4. Plot the raster as a true-color image, using the `robust` argument.
-> 5. What happened to the black edges in the plot?
+> 5. Why does the plot show incorrect color stretching even though we used the `robust` argument?
+Hint: Look at the 2nd percentile of the data array with `np.percentile`.
-> 6. What does this tell us about the difference in the data structure between `HARV_Ortho_wNA.tif` and `HARV_RGB_Ortho.tif`.
+> 6. What does this tell us about the differences between `HARV_Ortho_wNA.tif` and `HARV_RGB_Ortho.tif`.
 How can you check?
->
+> 7. Plot the figure correctly by masking `NoData` values using the `.where()` method from episode 6 and `robust=True`.
 > > ## Answers
 > > 1) Load the raster into Python using `rasterio.open_rasterio()` and inspect the object's attributes with the `print()` function:
 > >